 the cost of 15% of traffic generated by the first position over the second one is due to the competition of the advertiser in the second position offering a bid of RUR 7.00.

 Click price, however, is not calculated separately based on whether a click is "baseline" or "additional".
 Yandex.Direct calculates the average CPC based on the principle that the main share of traffic should not get more expensive as one ascends into higher positions.
 When calculating click price, Yandex.Direct uses clickability coefficients for ad block positions.
 This coefficient is not constant; it changes over time and in relation to different search terms.

 Let's say that there are 3 positions with clickability coefficients X1, X2, X3, and 4 advertisers are competing for positions within the block (with ad bids of Bid1 ...
-Bid4, and clickability of CTR1 ...
+Bid4, and forecast clickability of these ads for a specific impression — CTR1 ...
 CTR4).
 In this case then the CPC will be calculated as follows:

 GSP auction rules are used to determine the click price in the dynamic placement block, on the “All ads” page, as well as on YAN content sites and in ad exchanges.
 The click price is determined by the rate set by the closest competitor.

 Four advertisers compete for impressions in premium placement, their keyword bids are 10, 7, 5, and 2 rubles respectively, and their quality coefficients and forecast CTR are all the same.
 Research has shown that an ad in first place draws the most traffic and second and third place get 85% and 75% of the maximum possible traffic respectively.